stefward23/WebDevelopmentInfo/Tools/nmap.md

 -sU	UDP scan
 -F	Fast mode – scans the 100 most common ports
 -p[range]	Specifies a range of port numbers – -p- scans all the ports
+-O	OS detection
+-sV	Service and version detection
+-A	OS detection, version detection, and other additions
+-Pn	Scan hosts that appear to be down

 ## Target specification